Smatek1001/AI_DnD/_DM_Instructions/Plot_Ideas.md

 * (New factions or organizations ideas. e.g., "A secret society of elementalists emerges.")

 ## III.
 Item/Artifact Ideas
-* Vaelin's silver leaf amulet is actually an Amulet of Proof Against Detection and Location.
-It just needs to be activated as a result of a mission.

 ## IV.
 NPC Concepts (unassigned)
 * Other survivors of [[Locations/Therandril|Therandril]]